COVID-19 vaccine: Effectiveness

 Death rates from COVID-19 for unvaccinated Americans substantially exceeded those who were vaccinated, with bivalent boosters further reducing the death rate.

 Researchers have estimated that COVID-19 vaccines saved around 20 million lives globally in the first year of vaccine availability.

-An analysis involving more than 20 million adults found that vaccinated people had a lower risk of long COVID compared to those who had not had a COVID-19 vaccine.
+Against infection and transmission

+Transmission is mostly due to mild infections.
+Vaccines show lower effectiveness against mild infections than severe infections, and the effectivenss decreases within six months of vaccination.
+Vaccine efficacy against infections was around 77% for pre-Omicron variants in the first months after vaccination, and 26% against Omicron variants.
+The efficacy against infections waned more rapidly than against severe illness.
+Boosters restored the protection against infections.

 Duration of immunity

 As of 2021, available evidence shows that fully vaccinated individuals and those previously infected with SARS-CoV-2 have a low risk of subsequent infection for at least six months.
 There is insufficient data to determine an antibody titer threshold that indicates when an individual is protected from infection.
 Multiple studies show that antibody titers are associated with protection at the population level, but individual protection titers remain unknown.
 For some populations, such as the elderly and the immunocompromised, protection levels may be reduced after both vaccination and infection.
 Available evidence indicates that the level of protection may not be the same for all variants of the virus.

 As of December 2021, there are no FDA-authorized or approved tests that providers or the public can use to determine if a person is protected from infection reliably.

 As of March 2022, elderly residents' protection against severe illness, hospitalization, and death in English care homes was high immediately after vaccination, but protection declined significantly in the months following vaccination.
 Protection among care home staff, who were younger, declined much more slowly.
 Regular boosters are recommended for older people, and boosters for care home residents every six months appear reasonable.

 The US Centers for Disease Control and Prevention (CDC) recommends a fourth dose of the Pfizer mRNA vaccine as of March 2022 for "certain immunocompromised individuals and people over the age of 50".